Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 The boys howled and cheered at their accomplishment, confusing the waitress who had expected a very different reaction.
 “That’s okay, sweetie,” said Joe, “We’ll grab the bill.”

-“So are we splitting this?” asked Leo, the waitress stepping off to settle their tab.
+“So are we splitting this?” asked Leo, as the waitress stepped off to settle their tab.

 Chad pulled out his debit card and put it on the table, “It’s on me.”